 Jialin Zhang: (00:03:00)

 Yeah, very quickly.
-We did it with the help of a couple people who used to work in recruiting and helped, especially with targeting groups that historically had been underrepresented within technology, finance, and business.
+We did it with the help of a couple people who used to work in recruiting, especially with targeting groups that historically had been underrepresented within technology, finance, and business.

 Jialin Zhang: (00:04:00)